 To ensure a reliable result with iCheck Iron and iCheck Fluoro, FK samples require a customized sample preparation protocol.
 First, the FK is ground into a fine, flour-like powder.
-Then a diluted sodium hydroxide solution is added.
-In some cases digestion with amylase enzyme may be required.
-The basic environment induces swelling of the starch, while enzymes help break down the starch matrix of ground FK what helps to release the embedded micronutrients within the kernels for efficient extraction of Iron and Vitamin A.
+In case of vitamin A analysis digestion with amylase enzyme may be required to help release the vitamin embedded within the kernels.
+While, in case of iron analysis dilution in sodium hydroxide and hydroclorich acid, widely available chemicals, is required to dissolve the iron fortificant embedded within the kernels.